 The lead analyst is responsible for maximizing player productivity and identifying areas of concern as quickly as possible.

-The lead analyst is responsible for managing the Sprint Performance Dashboard.
-Sprint Performance Dashboard management includes:
+The lead analyst is responsible for managing the Agility Points Portfolio Dashboard.
+Agility Points Portfolio management includes:

 - Clearly defining Sprint performance metrics and their associated value,

-- Ordering the metrics in the Sprint Performance Dashboard to best achieve goals and missions,
+- Ordering the metrics in the Agility Points Portfolio to best achieve goals and missions,

 - Optimizing team and player performance through Team Value Cards and Player Value Cards,

-- Ensuring that the Sprint Performance Dashboard is transparent and shows what the team is trying to accomplish during the Sprint, and,
+- Ensuring that the Agility Points Portfolio is transparent and shows what the team is trying to accomplish during the Sprint, and,

-- Ensuring the players understand the metrics in the Sprint Performance Dashboard and what each can do in order to add value and accomplish the Sprint Goals.
+- Ensuring the players understand the metrics in the Agility Points Portfolio and what each can do in order to add value and accomplish the Sprint Goals.

 The lead analyst is one person.
 They may represent the analytic team or stakeholder group’s recommendations, but those wanting to change the goals, metrics and/or their value must do so through the lead analyst.

 In order for the lead analyst to be successful, all stakeholders must buy into their decisions.
-The lead analyst’s decisions are transparent in the Sprint Performance Dashboard.
+The lead analyst’s decisions are transparent in the Agility Points Portfolio.
 No one is allowed to change player or team goals, except the lead analyst.